leddoo/kibi/main.md

             - args point to `StmtData::has_output`.
             - check that all args are defined in the cfg.
             - ensure all uses are dominated by their defs.
+            - phi args are unique.
+            - phi has arg for all preds.
+            - return an error instead of panicking.
+        - a logging/tracing system.
+            - so i can keep the prints.
+            - for debugging & precise regression testing.
         - some end-to-end tests.
             - to replace vm tests for now.
             - the `a + do` thing.